salrashid123/gcp_tokendistributor/gcloud_setup/README.md

  --project $tc_project_id

-## The following setsup run by the tokenclient will authorize the provisioner user/service account and the service account that
+## The following setup run by the tokenclient will authorize the provisioner user/service account and the service account that
 ## runs as the tokenserver access to READ the metadata for the TokenClients VM.
 ### This step is necessary to verify that the tokenclient has SSH disabled, running a known image, etc

+## NOTE ts_provisioner_email is the person who will be running the provisioner application.  he/she needs to be able to view
+##  the disk and VM specifications Bob runs.
+Typically, this is alice@domain.com

 gcloud compute instances add-iam-policy-binding  tokenclient 	 \
    --member=serviceAccount:$ts_service_account_email  --role roles/compute.viewer   --project $tc_project_id

 gcloud compute instances add-iam-policy-binding  tokenclient 	 \
    --member=user:$ts_provisioner_email --role roles/compute.viewer   --project $tc_project_id

 gcloud compute disks add-iam-policy-binding  tokenclient 	 \
    --member=serviceAccount:$ts_service_account_email  --role roles/compute.viewer   --project $tc_project_id